dfp-ch/docs/031.app_server/11.domain_model/docs.md

 A financially relevent goal of the household or its members.

+Goals can be quite vague (f.ex. "optimise my retirement situation") or very specific (f.ex.
+"I want to buy a house in Weiningen in Q4 2024 for 1M CHF").
+We model them both as goals, but with the distinction between
+- Aspiration (vague)
+- Objective (specific)

 ### Concern (objPart)

 Financially relevant concerns of the household or its members.